botwiki/botwiki.org/content/tutorials/twitterbots.md

 #### [¶](#note-phone-number){.pilcrow} Note on needing a phone number {#note-phone-number}

-One the tricky part is that if you want your app to be able to post to Twitter, rather than just read from it, you will need to add a phone number to your account.
+One tricky part of making a bot for Twitter is that if you want your bot to be able to actually post on Twitter, rather than just read from it, you will need to add a phone number to your account.

 There is a few ways to solve this problem: